machisuji/Wandledi/README.md

 for the actual programming language I'm working with.
-These ugly if-tags and other directives not only clutter what's really important (the HTML), but also they mess it up with "programmer's stuff" which not only confused HTML editing software like Dreamweaver but also your web designer.
+These ugly if-tags and other directives not only clutter what's really important (the HTML), but also they mess it up with "programmer's stuff" which not only confuses HTML editing software like Dreamweaver but also your web designer.

 The Wandledi approach
 ---------------------

 So I'd rather like to keep the HTML clean and express stuff like if and loops in a real programming language.
-Now let's see how this is done in Wandledi.
+Now let's see how this is done using Wandledi.
 First Wandledi introduces a third member to the party after throwing out the template and replacing it with plain HTML*.